 We also have a series of recreational routes from the long distance Greensand Ridge Walk to a 1 mile walk at Flitton Moor.

 The Central Bedfordshire public rights of way network can be viewed using our online mapping system.
 This indicative map is for personal reference use only and is not a copy of the Definitive Map.
 It should not be used for conveyancing or other commercial purposes.
-The rights of way information will appear as you zoom into the map.
+The rights of way information will disappear as you zoom into the map.
 Public footpaths are indicated by a pink line, public bridleways by a green line and BOATs by a brown line.
-To view the Definitive Map, please email email@example.com and make an appointment.
+To view the Definitive Map, please email firstname.lastname@example.org and make an appointment.

 A public right of way gives users a right to pass and re-pass along the route and to deviate around any obstruction they may come across We maintain path surfaces to control natural vegetation and keeping them free of obstructions.
 We carry out an annual clearance programme for many field edge paths.

 We also signpost paths where they leave a metalled road and way-mark along a path where appropriate.
 We maintain and install bridges over natural watercourses such as streams and ditches.